Encrypting Server-Side Objects with SSE-C¶

 --bucket your-container-name \

-You can generate a 256-bit, Base64-encoded key using OpenSSL:
+You can generate a 256-bit, Base64-encoded key and the base64-encoded md5 digest of the encryption key using openssl and base64:

 Store this key securely.
 If you lose the key, you won't be able to decrypt your objects.